Spaak/contextual-cueing-meg/README.md

-# Spaak & De Lange (2019) Analysis code
+# Spaak & De Lange (2019) analysis and experiment code

-This is the analysis code related to the Spaak & De Lange (2019) paper "Hippocampal and prefrontal theta-band mechanisms underpin implicit spatial context learning", [as published in The Journal of Neuroscience](https://www.jneurosci.org/content/early/2019/11/07/JNEUROSCI.1660-19.2019).
+This is the analysis and experiment code related to the Spaak & De Lange (2019) paper "Hippocampal and prefrontal theta-band mechanisms underpin implicit spatial context learning", [as published in The Journal of Neuroscience](https://www.jneurosci.org/content/early/2019/11/07/JNEUROSCI.1660-19.2019).

 ## Getting started